andreduong-zz/Portfolio/README.md

 ## About Me

-I am a Sophomore, CS Undergrad @ The University of Texas at Dallas.
-More information about my academic journey can be found in [my website](http://andreduong.me).
-[My resume](http://andreduong.me/resume.pdf).
+I am a Junior, CS Undergrad student @ The University of Texas at Dallas.
+More information about my academic journey can be found in [my website](http://andreduong.dev).
+[My resume](http://andreduong.dev/resume.pdf).

 ## Projects